 Back To School Success Tips By Erin Taylor

-This time of year, my Facebook feed begins to fill up with back-to-school photos of rosey-cheeked children waiting expectantly for the bus to pick them up for their first day of a new school year.
-A new school year can be filled with so much anticipation, excitement and worry.
+This time of year, my Facebook feed begins to fill up with back-to-school photos of rosy-cheeked children waiting expectantly for the bus to pick them up for their first day of a new school year.
+A new school year can be filled with so much anticipation, excitement, and worry.
 But we can minimize the angst our children feel.
 Read on to find out ways that you can help your child make this school year a success!

 A few weeks to a few days before: